cotes2020/jekyll-theme-chirpy/_posts/2019-08-09-getting-started.md

 - `timezone`
 - `lang`

+### Social Contact Options

+Social contact options are displayed at the bottom of the sidebar.
+You can turn on/off the specified contacts in file `_data/contact.yml`{: .filepath }.

 ### Customizing Stylesheet

 If you need to customize the stylesheet, copy the theme's `assets/css/style.scss`{: .filepath} to the same path on your Jekyll site, and then add the custom style at the end of it.